I.06 Complete arrival administration

 3. If the Judge’s Sentencing Notes have not been received within the 10 day period, the receiving office must enquire of the Court as to when the Sentencing Notes will be provided.

-1. Receiving officer staff must engage with all prisoners regarding their eligibility to register to vote as part of the reception process once sentenced.
+2. Receiving officer staff must engage with all prisoners who are not disqualified regarding their eligibility to enrol as part of the reception process once sentenced.

 3. The receiving officer must discuss with eligible prisoners:

-1. their ability to register to vote and encourage enrolment
+1. their ability to enrol and encourage enrolment

 2. their ability to apply to have their details secure on the unpublished roll.

-4. If the prisoner wished to register / apply, assist the prisoner to complete the necessary forms for the electoral commission.
+4. If a prisoner wants to enrol, assist the prisoner to complete the necessary forms for the electoral commission.

 6. The receiving officer is to submit a prisoner's completed forms to the Electoral Commission.

-7. Details of the enrolment opportunity provided, outcome and any follow up required by unit staff is to be recorded as part of the prisoner's Receiving File Note in IOMS.
+7. Details of the enrolment opportunity provided, the outcome, and any follow up required by unit staff is to be recorded as part of the prisoner's Receiving File Note in IOMS.

 Consideration